+After arrival in Mahajanga a stroll along the beach adjacent to our hotel might yield a number of shorebirds.

+Overnight: Sunny Hotel, Mahajanga

+Day 3.
+Transfer to Bealanana

 Today's drive to Bealanana will take the full day.
-En route, however, we will briefly pass through Ankarafantsika National Park, where we might encounter Broad-billed Roller, White-headed Vanga, Madagascan Hoopoe, Crested Drongo, ad arguably the most unique of the vangas, Sickle-billed Vanga.
+En route, however, we will briefly pass through Ankarafantsika National Park, where we might encounter Broad-billed Roller, White-headed Vanga, Madagascar Hoopoe, Crested Drongo, and arguably the most unique of the vangas, Sickle-billed Vanga.
 We plan to stop at Antsohihy for lunch and will arrive at Bealanana in the evening.

 Overnight: Guest house in Bealanana

-The fascinating Sickle-billed Vanga Day 4.
+The fascinating Sickle-billed Vanga.
+Day 4.
 Bealanana to Bemanevika We will leave after breakfast, driving toward the east coast, and should arrive in Bemanevika in the late morning.
-En route we will be aware of roadside birds like Olive Bee-eater, Malagasy Kestrel, Madagascan Cisticola, and perhaps the occasional Madagascan Buzzard.
-Bemanevika is one of three protected areas in Madagascar's Protected Areas System (SAPM - Système des Aires Protégées de Madagascar), comprising a unique mosaic of wetlands, marshlands, grasslands, and rainforest fragments and being home to two of Madagascar's most threatened endemics, Madagascan Pochard, the world's rarest duck, formerly thought to be extinct in the wild, only rediscovered in 2006, and now classified as Critically Endangered (IUCN), and the Endangered (IUCN) Madagascan Serpent Eagle, as well as a good number of other threatened and endemic species.
+En route we will be aware of roadside birds like Olive Bee-eater, Malagasy Kestrel, Madagascar Cisticola, and perhaps the occasional Madagascar Buzzard.
+Bemanevika is one of three protected areas in Madagascar's Protected Areas System (SAPM - Système des Aires Protégées de Madagascar), comprising a unique mosaic of wetlands, marshlands, grasslands, and rainforest fragments and being home to two of Madagascar's most threatened endemics, Madagascar Pochard, the world's rarest duck, formerly thought to be extinct in the wild, only rediscovered in 2006, and now classified as Critically Endangered

+(IUCN), and the Endangered (IUCN) Madagascar Serpent Eagle, as well as a good number of other threatened and endemic species.
 On our arrival, an eager camp staff will welcome us to the pristine environment that they and the Peregrine Fund maintain and conduct research in, which will be our base for the next three nights.

-After setting up camp we will start exploring the different habitats of this exciting place and will be looking for White-throated Rail, Madagascan Lark, and other species.
+After setting up camp we will start exploring the different habitats of this exciting place and will be looking for White-throated Rail, Madagascar Lark, and other species.
 On one of the small lakes we'll scan for Meller's Duck and Malagasy Kingfisher, and in the forested area we set out to seek one of the main targets of this trip, Red Owl, by far the most uncommon of the owls the island has to offer, and one which very few world birders have laid eyes upon.
 Overnight: Camping, Bemanevika

-The secretive Madagascan Rail can be seen well.
+The mega rare Red Owl will hopefully be seen on this tour (photo Alan van Norman).
 Days 5 - 6.
 Bemanevika We will have two full days to search for the very special birds this area has to offer.
-Our main targets, of course, are the sought-after Madagascan Pochard, Madagascan Serpent Eagle, Red Owl, and Slender-billed Flufftail, and there is an excellent chance that during these two days we will be able to lay eyes on all - or most - of them.
+Our main targets, of course, are the sought-after Madagascar Pochard, Madagascar Serpent Eagle, Red Owl, and Slender-billed Flufftail, and there is an excellent chance that during these two days we will be able to lay eyes on all - or most - of them.

 In addition, there will be many other fascinating species.
-In the grasslands and nearby wooded areas we will be on the lookout for Malagasy Harrier, Madagascan Mannikin, Madagascan Starling, Madagascan Cuckoo, Madagascan Cuckoo-Hawk, Malagasy Coucal, Common Quail, Lesser Vasa Parrot, Madagascan Lark, Mascarene Martin, Malagasy Bulbul, Madagascan Buzzard, Malagasy Kestrel, and Olive Bee-eater, in the wetlands and adjacent habitats we will keep our eyes open for Madagascan Partridge, Grey Emutail, Madagascan Harrier-Hawk, Lesser Vasa Parrot, Blue Coua, Malagasy Black Swift, Malagasy Brush Warbler, and Malagasy White-eye, while marshy areas could yield Madagascan Flufftail, at the "Madagascan Pochard Lake" we could find Madagascan Grebe, Madagascan Swamp

-Warbler, and Madagascan Rail, and night outings will provide opportunities for Madagascan Nightjar, Rainforest Scops Owl, and Madagascan Owl.
+In the grasslands and nearby wooded areas we will be on the lookout for Malagasy Harrier, Madagascar Cuckoo, Madagascar Cuckoo-Hawk, Lesser Vasa Parrot, Madagascar Lark, Mascarene Martin, Malagasv Kestrel, and Olive Bee-eater, in the wetlands and adjacent habitats we will keep our eyes open for Madagascar Partridge.
+Grev Emutail.
+Madagascar Harrier-Hawk.
+Blue Coua.
+Malagasy Black Swift, and Malagasy White-eye, while marshy areas could yield Madagascar Flufftail.
+At the "Madagascan Pochard Lake" we could find Madagascar Grebe, Madagascar Swamp Warbler, and Madagascar Rail, and night outings will provide opportunities for Madagascar Nightjar, Rainforest Scops Owl, and Madagascar Owl.
 Overnight: Camping, Bemanevika